jarvisyjw/GV-Bench/README.md

 Visual loop closure detection is an important module in visual simultaneous localization and mapping (SLAM), which associates current camera observation with previously visited places.
 Loop closures correct drifts in trajectory estimation to build a globally consistent map.
 However, a false loop closure can be fatal, so verification is required as an additional step to ensure robustness by rejecting the false positive loops.
 Geometric verification has been a well-acknowledged solution that leverages spatial clues provided by local feature matching to find true positives.
 Existing feature matching methods focus on homography and pose estimation in long-term visual localization, lacking references for geometric verification.
 To fill the gap, this paper proposes a unified benchmark targeting geometric verification of loop closure detection under long-term conditional variations.
 Furthermore, we evaluate six representative local feature matching methods (handcrafted and learning-based) under the benchmark, with in-depth analysis for limitations and future directions.

 ### Run-time Analysis
+We measure the runtime of six methods listed in Table I on NVIDIA GeForce RTX 3090 GPU and Intel i7-13700K CPU over 10K runs.
+The results are shown in figure below as inference time over performance, i.e., max recall @100 precision.
+We can conclude that the runtime of six local feature matching methods is at a millisecond level on a modern GPU.
+The choice can be made based on the trade-off between time efficiency and performance.
 <p align="center">
 <img src="./assets/figs/inference_time_vs_MR-crop.png" width="300" alt="Description">
 </p>

 ## News